LearnedVector/A-Hackers-AI-Voice-Assistant/README.md

 # A Hackers AI Voice Assistant

+I am not mantaining this repo anymore.
+If you want to take over, please shoot me a message.

 Build your own voice ai.
 This repo is for my [YouTube video series](https://www.youtube.com/playlist?list=PL5rWfvZIL-NpFXM9nFr15RmEEh4F4ePZW) on building an AI voice assistant with PyTorch.

 ## Looking for contributors!